mikedilger/mosaic-spec/docs/index.md

 Mosaic is a *distributed* *sovereign* *general-purpose* application protocol for the Internet.

 **distributed**: There is no central point of failure, or place that can be taken down.
-There is no central place to "bootstrap" Mosaic (other than Mainline DHT's bootstrapping).
+There is no central place to "bootstrap" Mosaic (we use Mainline DHT's bootstrapping, there are mutiple and you can run your own).

 **sovereign**: All nodes (users/clients and servers) participation is self-managed and nobody can cancel your account.
 You manage your own keys.
 Mosaic does not depend on DNS and Mosaic does not depend on Certification Authorities to issue certificates.